Antiz96/Linux-Desktop/Gentoo/Base_installation.md

 ## Installing a kernel

-I usually install the "default" Gentoo kernel *binary* for speed and convience, but you can actually configure/compile your owm kernel if you want to.
+I usually install the "default" Gentoo kernel *binary* for speed and convenience, but you can actually configure/compile your owm kernel if you want to.
 See https://wiki.gentoo.org/wiki/Kernel and https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Kernel for more information.

 ### Install the Gentoo kernel